Results of the Work – 10/10/19

-So thanks for your prayers for the ministry and for evangelism today if you had a chance God blessed again and I had some joy.
+So thanks for your prayers for eh Ministry and for evangelism today if you had a chance God truly blessed.

 In Him,